Custom properties are extra data fields for your models.

 SOLIDWORKS created the Property Tab so you can quickly enter relevant model information and store it in custom properties.

-(The tab below that is for our drawing automation add-in Drew)
+(The tab below that one is for our drawing automation add-in Drew)

 You can create four different kinds of templates for the contents of this tab: